statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 However, in the context of the Ethereum blockchain, this is not sufficient.
 Alice applies `forceMove` by calling a state-modifying function on an Ethereum smart contract in some transaction.
-The transaction is not recorded immediately, and once Bob sees her transaction, he might attempt to front-run her transaction with a different action.
+The transaction is not recorded immediately, and once Bob sees her transaction, he might attempt to front-run her transaction with a different action in his own transaction.
+If his transaction is recorded first, it might change the state in such a way that Alice's transaction reverts.

 # Gas-optimization